All Episodes

 Thanks for taking my call.

-Um I'm a Bernie supporter.
+I'm a Bernie supporter.

-Uh usually don't agree with you on anything, but uh Hey, listen, I'm sticking up for you.
+Hey, listen, I'm sticking up for you.

 I actually feel bad for you guys.

-And I listen, I don't know why you're voting for a socialist.
+Listen, I don't know why you're voting for a socialist.

 I think you're nuts, but this is why.

-No, think about this.
+Now, think about this.

-So Bernie wins West Virginia fifty-one thirty-six.
+So Bernie wins West Virginia 5136.

-Bernie wins wins eighteen.
+Bernie wins 18.

-Hillary wins eleven.
+Hillary wins 11.

-Now, I don't know if I'm a Bernie supporter, I'm pretty pissed off.
+If I'm a Bernie supporter, I'm pretty pissed off.

-Well, you're absolutely right about that, Sean, and and on that note you're preaching to the choir here.
+And on that note, you're preaching to the choir here.

-Um Hillary's got no business being the nominee.
+Hillary's got no business being the nominee.

 I agree with you totally.

-But most importantly, this this could have been the most winnable election for liberals and progressive ideas in who knows how many years.
+But most importantly, this could have been the most winnable election for liberals and progressive ideas in who knows how many years.

-Oh, with all due respect, you just had all the liberal ideas that failed, but I'll let you go on.
+With all due respect, you just had all the liberal ideas that failed, but I'll let you go on.

 Sean, but you know what, though?

-Well, they've they have failed.
+No, they have failed.

 That's fine.

-I mean, I'll accept that for for sake of this conversation, but but in terms of where I'm coming from in the Democrat Party, you know, we we could have used this to push more liberalism.
+But in terms of where I'm coming from in the Democrat Party, you know, we could have used this to push more liberalism.

-And And that's what you're seeing with Bernie.
+And that's what you're seeing with Bernie.

-I will concede a point here.
+Well, I won't concede a point here.

-Listen, she Bernie Sanders has pushed her so uncomfortably to where she doesn't want to be because she's a phony.
+Listen, Bernie Sanders has pushed her so uncomfortably to where she doesn't want to be because she's a phony.

-I look, I think Bernie is definitely more genuine, more sincere.
+Look, I think Bernie is definitely more genuine, more sincere.

-And I think he's a true believer, like I really believe like Obama's an indoctrinated true believer, which is why he's never shown any proclivity to deviate from his indoctrination, which is hardcore leftism, socialism, statism, redistribution.
+Like, I really believe Obama's an indoctrinated true believer, which is why he's never shown any proclivity to deviate from his indoctrination, which is hardcore leftism, socialism, statism, redistribution.

 It's resulted in one in five families without a single family member in the workforce.